Zsmerritt/Flutter_AWS_CloudWatch/README.md

 }
 ~~~

-To send normal logs, import the logging file anywhere and call `log('Hello world!');`
+To send normal logs, import the logging file anywhere and call `log('Hello world!');`.
+Any uncaught exceptions will
+automatically be uploaded to AWS CloudWatch in a separate log group for errors with the exception and stacktrace.

 ## Important Notes: